piranna/piranna.github.io/pages/hire-me.md

 #### What do you value the most about a team?

+- Team lead is somebody I can learn from, or somebody humble that know its limits and when it's better to trust in the experts knowledge, also when they are lower on the company hierarchy
 - Team members are motivated, distressed, and working together for the same goal
 - Everybody is focused trying to achieve technical excellence, and doing their best instead of doing it fast